vippsas/vipps-streamlabs/README.md

 * [Getting started with Spring Boot](https://spring.io/guides/gs/spring-boot/).
 * [Validating Form Input](https://spring.io/guides/gs/validating-form-input/).

+# What we did

+We decided to just focus on the key features in our solution.
+Just the minimal to get something up and running:

+* Create a backend that is integrated with [Vipps’ API for B2C/eCom payments](https://github.com/vippsas/vipps-ecom-api).
+This included payment initiation and listening for callbacks from successful/unsuccessful payments attempts.
+The backend also had to communicate with Streamlabs.
+Streamlabs is a streaming software that allows you to broadcast your video to Twitch and other services.
+Streamlabs has an open API that we used.
+We used the specific endpoint: [`POST:/donations`](https://dev.streamlabs.com/reference#donations-1).

+* Create a Vipps “donate” button that the streamer could place in their channel description or somewhere else.
+This button would trigger a Vipps payment (payment initiation) and open a landing page where the viewer fills in a donation amount, a text that is showed, and optionally a GIF of choice.

+* Create a frontend where the viewer could enter amount to donate, message to be displayed, and name to be showed as sender.
+This data is then submitted to the backend, which replies with a redirect URL to the Vipps landing page.

+We hosted both the backend and frontend on [Heroku](https://www.heroku.com).
+Heroku was a pleasant experience for hosting.
+Both easy and cheap (free).

 ## Vipps API

 This hack uses the [Vipps eCom v2 API](https://github.com/vippsas/vipps-ecom-api) is used,